duynglam/obsidian/software testing/v-model.md

 **Scenarios for to apply**
-- Waterfall Model:
 - short term project
 - requirement are not changing frequently
 - resources are stable and available

-- V-Model
-	-
+personally I think v model aims on verify and validate each activity in the circle. by then, developers can head for an error-free and quality product.

+though some downsides may be mentioned
+- does not support concurrent activities.
+- hard to apply for project with complex and changable requirement